 The Italian name of this museum literally translates into “Workshop of semi-precious stones”, however, the Opificio delle Pietre Dure (also known as OPD) has become to mean so much more to the world of art than simply a showcase for objects made from stone.

-The art of marble-inlay existed long before 1588 when Grand Duke Ferdinando I de' Medici established a court-funded laboratory specialising in semi-precious mosaics and inlays.
-It was exalted all the more during the decoration of the Cappella dei Principi (the Chapel of the Princes) in the Basilica di San Lorenzo in Florence, home to the Medici family's final resting place.
+The art of marble-inlay existed long before 1588 when Grand Duke Ferdinando I de' Medici established a court-funded laboratory specializing in semi-precious mosaic work and inlays.
+The type of work was exalted during the decoration of the Cappella dei Principi (the Chapel of the Princes) in the Basilica di San Lorenzo in Florence, the Medici family's final resting place.

 The OPD was fundamental during the Flood of 1966 and is considered one of the premier restoration workshops in the world - not just for stone inlay but an innovative and cutting edge point of reference for a plethora of material.

-Their expertise stretches from tapestry and carpets, archaeological, bronze pieces, weapons, as well as, armory, and painted furniture.
+Their expertise stretches from tapestry and carpets, archaeological finds, bronze pieces and sculpture, weapons, as well as armory and painted furniture.
 It also extends to paper and parchment materials, stone, gold, wooden sculptures, terracotta, textiles and, of course, the conservation of mosaics and semiprecious stones.

 The general organization of the museum was renovated in 1995, and the collection was rearranged according to themes, following the progression of "commesso fiorentino", featuring both its production and physical aspect.
-The offices also do quite a bit of restoration on-site as well as at several different branch offices, but that work is not open to the general public - though it is possible to visit the workshops with a guided tour.
+The offices also do quite a bit of restoration on-site as well as at several different branch offices, but that work is not open to the general public.
+It is possible to visit the workshops with a guided tour.